Honkytonk Man: Plot

-While a fit of coughing in his audition ruins his chances, talent scouts for a record company are impressed enough to arrange a recording session, realizing that he has only days to live.
-The tuberculosis reaches a critical stage in the middle of this session, where Red's lines are filled in by Smokey, a side guitarist (country singer Marty Robbins in his last film role).
+While a fit of coughing in his audition ruins Red's chances, talent scouts for a record company are impressed enough to arrange a recording session, realizing that he has only days to live.
+The tuberculosis reaches a critical stage in the middle of this session, where Red's lines are filled in by Smokey, a side guitarist.
 Red eventually succumbs while Whit vows to tell his uncle's story.
-Red's vintage Lincoln Model K touring car, prevalent throughout the movie, finally 'dies' at the cemetery where Red is laid to rest.
+Red's vintage Lincoln Model K touring car, prevalent throughout the movie, finally "dies" at the cemetery where Red is laid to rest.